I love passion fruits. I have been eating passion fruit seeds for as long as I can remember.

 The seed also provides a good source of dietary fiber that prevents constipation and lowers cholesterol levels in the body.

-Eating passion fruit seeds has also been recommended to patients with diabetes since studies have shown that they significantly improve insulin uptake.
+Eating passion fruit seeds has also been recommended for patients with diabetes since studies have shown that they significantly improve insulin uptake.

 There are also other important micronutrients present such as magnesium, calcium, phosphorus, potassium, and other vitamins.